08-how-cloud-computing-is-revolutionizing-the-healthcare-industry

 Instant Upgrades

-With the applications of cloud computing in healthcare, you can rid your facility of outdated computer equipment and get all your computing needs met by a third-party server that your staff can remotely access on today’s mobile equipment.
+With the applications of cloud computing in healthcare, you can rid your offices of outdated computer equipment and get all your computing needs met by a third-party server that your staff can remotely access on today’s mobile equipment.

 Mobile Access